The CW: News programming

 The CW began to introduce national news programming under Nexstar ownership, in partnerships with sister properties NewsNation and The Hill.
 It aired its first national news special on December 6, 2023, simulcasting the fourth Republican presidential primary debate with NewsNation.
 In February 2024, it was reported that the network was developing a Sunday morning talk show with The Hill.
 The new program was later announced as The Hill Sunday with Chris Stirewalt, which premiered March 3, 2024 on NewsNation, and made its CW premiere on April 7, 2024.
 The CW would simulcast NewsNation's Decision Desk 2024 coverage of the 2024 United States presidential election on November 5, 2024, and Chris Cuomo-hosted town halls with president Donald Trump on April 30, and on the federal government shutdown on October 15 (headlined by guest Tom Homan).

 Local news programming on CW affiliates—if any—is often outsourced to another major network affiliate in the market, usually a sister station via co-ownership or local marketing agreements, or as part of an outsourcing agreement with a third-party.
-Scheduling of local news often mirrors that of Fox affiliates, with local morning shows intended to compete with the national morning shows on the Big Three networks (and often being an extension of a morning show on a Big Three affiliate), and prime time newscasts within the 10:00 p.m.–11:00 p.m.
-Eastern/Pacific (9:00 p.m.–10:00 p.m.
+Scheduling of local news often mirrors that of Fox affiliates, with local morning shows intended to compete with the national morning shows on the Big Three networks (and often being an extension of a morning show on a Big Three affiliate), and prime time newscasts within the 10 p.m.–11 p.m.
+Eastern/Pacific (9 p.m.–10 p.m.
 Central/Mountain) time slot following network programming.

-Only five CW stations have autonomous local news operations, all of which carried over from previous affiliations: WPIX in New York City, WGN in Chicago, and KTLA in Los Angeles started their news departments as independent stations and/or during early affiliations with other networks including DuMont (KTLA) and CBS (WGN); WISH-TV in Indianapolis (formerly CBS) has been airing local news since 1956, and KRON-TV in San Francisco (formerly NBC and MyNetworkTV) has produced local news since 1957.
-KTLA has the largest number of weekly hours devoted to local news programming of any CW affiliate, and any broadcast television station in the United States, with 94 3/4 hours of scheduled news each week.
+Only six CW stations have autonomous local news operations, most of which carried over from previous affiliations: WPIX in New York City, WGN in Chicago, and KTLA in Los Angeles started their news departments as independent stations or during early affiliations with other networks including DuMont (KTLA) and CBS (WGN); WISH-TV in Indianapolis (formerly CBS) has been airing local news since 1956, KRON-TV in San Francisco (formerly NBC and MyNetworkTV) has produced local news since 1957, while KUSI-TV in San Diego has aired local news since 1990.
+KTLA has the largest number of weekly hours devoted to local news programming of any CW affiliate, and any broadcast television station in the U.S., with 94 3/4 hours of scheduled news each week.